Getting an Interview

-I applied online and the process took 3 days – interviewed at EMP Museum in August 2013.
+I applied online.
+The process took 3 days – interviewed at EMP Museum (Seattle, WA) in August 2013.

-I applied in-person and the process took 5 days – interviewed at EMP Museum.
+I applied in-person.
+The process took 5 days – interviewed at EMP Museum (Seattle, WA).

 I went down to the museum on a Saturday afternoon, mentioned the advertisement I saw online, and was ushered into a room with two rectangular tables on either side.
 Two supervisors interviewed me, asked about my customer service experience and why I wanted to work at EMP.
 They made it clear to me that the job would be temporary -- only for the summer -- but, if I showed promise as a dedicated employee, there could be a few permanent spots open.